bytecodealliance/wasm-micro-runtime/gitbook/tutorial/build_tutorial/build_wamrc.md

 # How to Build wamrc AOT compiler

-Both wasm binary file and AOT file are supported by iwasm.
-The wamrc AOT compiler is to compile wasm binary file to AOT file which can also be run by iwasm.
-Execute following commands to build **wamrc** compiler for Linux:
+Both the WASM binary file and AOT file are supported by iwasm.
+The wamrc AOT compiler compiles wasm binary file to AOT file, which can also be run by iwasm.
+Execute the following commands to build **wamrc** compiler for Linux:

 ```shell
 cd wamr-compiler